macrat/parallelline/README.md

 ...             pipe.put(f.read())
 ```

-The Pipe can replace with a generator.
-Please use @generator\_task decorator.
+The Task function can replace with a generator.
+Please use `@generator_task` decorator.
 The pipe in arguments is Pipe instance but can use as an iterator.
 Of course, can use Pipe as an iterator in the normal Task function.